ZayneBerndt/ZayneBerndt.github.io/_portfolio/1blocjams.md

   }
 ```
 <h4>2.
 Play/Pause Method</h4>
- I needed to implement code to allow for:
+ I needed to implement code to allow for the following actions:
-* a click on a song number to play it and for the number to change to a pause btn,
+* A click on a song number to play it and for the number to change to a pause button,
-* when the mouse leaves the pause btn to remain,
+* When the mouse leaves, the pause button should remain,
-* when a song changes the previous playing song should revert content back to song the number.
+* When a song changes, the previous playing song should revert content back to the song number.
-* when we hover over other songs while current song is playing, the play btn should appear whilst not altering the current playing song.
+* When we hover over other songs while the current song is playing, the play button should appear whilst not altering the current playing song.

 <img src="https://bloc-global-assets.s3.amazonaws.com/images-frontend/screenshots/27-dom-scripting-play-pause-2/play_on_hover.gif" alt="play button on hover">